-Things to know about i3 vs i5 vs i7 vs i9
+Intel Core i3 vs i5 vs i7 vs i9 Comparison: Which is the best in October 2021?

 Suppose you plan to buy a laptop and are confused about the difference between the i3 vs i5 vs i7 vs i9 processors.
 In this post, we will briefly highlight the key features of all four available processors.

 Intel makes these processors for regular users, gamers, and professionals.
 The price and performance of these four processors are quite significant.